Retire in Asia with Income

 Arthritis is not an old person's disease – an inevitable part of growing old that must be accepted and endured.
 On the contrary, some forms of arthritis, such as osteoarthritis, can be prevented with weight control and precautions to avoid certain occupational and sports injuries.
 Similarly, arthritic pain and disability can be minimized through early diagnosis and appropriate management, including weight control, physical activity, self-management, physical and occupational therapy, and joint replacement surgery."

 From experience can be added: medication.
 There are many effective pharmaceutical treatments for joint and muscular pain, stiffness and gout available, over-the-counter or by prescription, in the US and elsewhere of course.
 In South East Asia, for example, some of these are very inexpensive and can work very well for certain forms of arthritic or related conditions (joint pain, lower back pain, stiffness, swelling and gout).
 Products such as diclofenac (sodium or potassium) and also glucosamine and chondroitin (food supplements rather than drugs) are examples.
-In Lao and Thailand, and probably elsewhere, generic diclofenac tablets are available for less than $2.00 for a month's supply.
+In Laos and Thailand, and probably elsewhere, generic diclofenac tablets are available for less than $2.00 for a month's supply.
 You may be one of the lucky ones for whom one or more of these provides ongoing pain relief, so they are certainly worth trying!
-You can visit the Online Prescription.MD site to learn more about some of these medications.
+Joint Advance combines important supplements and more, and even offers a free trial.

 If you are an arthritis sufferer, you should try to learn more about which type affects you, or a family member or friend, and its possible treatment.
 There are many relevant publications available through Amazon, where you can also read reviews.
 It's worth noting that many of these titles are available at reduced prices and even second hand, and there are more than are listed here, too.